How to Transfer LLC Ownership in Georgia: 2025 Updates

 5. LLC owners want to sell the business off to someone else

 These are some of the common reasons why an LLC ownership gets transferred in Georgia.
-Transferring LLC ownership requires a comprehensive operating agreement.
+Transferring LLC ownership requires a comprehensive LLC operating agreement in Georgia.
 This is an internal document every LLC should have at the time of formation.

 The Role of Georgia Operating Agreement in LLC Ownership Transfer